cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.3.
-Acknowledgements
+Acknowledgments
      ----------------
-A big number of individuals (more than 100) have contributed to CrypTool, normally complimentarily in their free time (some are listed in the dialog box you get after double clicking the "About" dialog box).
+A big number of individuals (more than 100) have contributed to CrypTool, normally complimentary in their free time (some are listed in the dialog box you get after double clicking the "About" dialog box).
 Where some of the developers/contributors live can be found at the new CrypTool website in the Google map (menu About -> Contributors).